Changissnz/selfinterest/README.md

 of 1861.
-Both events were essentially caused by and for institutions, and perhaps the defeats of both Brutus and Robert E. Lee were due to their love for their institutions, so great that their cognition was clouded to such extents to spin them round and round down the holes for their defeats.
+Both events were essentially caused by and for institutions, and perhaps the defeats of both Brutus and Robert E. Lee were due to their love for their institutions, so great that their cognition was clouded to such extents to spin them round and round down the holes for their defeats, psycho-analytically speaking.
 Social norms are a product of the "social animal" that is the human being, strived for by individuals and established through the sheer acceptance by the populace.
 The competitive spirit of human beings help to oscillate acceptance on the forms pertaining to the norm, and the actualities through the course of time by human beings are the sole body of variables that determine what the norm is, a fixture of sorts more stable than temporary, more subject than object, and artificial axiom instead of axiom.
 All the things that have been thought, dreamt of, and occurred through thorough action turn into an incomplete knowledge for the minds of the present, and acceptance of this incomplete knowledge, further modified through variants of retellings, then culminates into norms that treat most of the past as the phenomena of specific forms, predominated in actualization by human beings' choice use of artificial axioms.
 But there is no saying on the obsolescence of these artificial axioms,